-Making payments with AC AUTOPAY is easy.
+Making payments with AUTOPAY is easy.
 For a list of convenient Payment Options, click here.

 Absolutely.
 We take pride in offering a wide variety of convenient payment options.
 Visit "Payment Options" to learn more about how you can pay the following ways: